Monocentropus balfouri

-Monocentropus balfouri is a tarantula in the Monocentropus genus, it was first described by Reginald Innes Pocock in 1897.
-This tarantula is also called Socotra Island Blue Baboon Tarantula, usually shortened to Blue Baboon Tarantula.
-This spider is named after its collector Isaac Bayley Balfour.
-It is found in Socotra Island, hence the common name.
+Monocentropus balfouri is a tarantula in the Monocentropus genus.
+It was first described by Reginald Innes Pocock in 1897.
+The species is also called Socotra Island blue baboon tarantula, usually shortened to blue baboon tarantula.
+The scientific name refers to the collector Isaac Bayley Balfour.
+The Spider is found on Socotra Island, hence the common name.
 This tarantula is terrestrial and an opportunistic burrower.
 Like many tarantulas, M. balfouri can be kept as a pet, although it is not a beginner species.

 Description

 The adult coloration of M. balfouri is striking, a vivid blue, though some red and amber variants have been seen very rarely.
-This tarantula's carapace is blue, as is the leg except for the trochanter, which like the rest of the body is a cream color or grey.
-The opisthosoma (abdomen) is a cream color, grey and partially blue.
-Females of this species live for about 10 to 14 years of age, while males tend to live for about 3 to 4 years.
-Its venom potency is not known.
+The carapace is blue, as is the leg except for the trochanter, which, like the rest of the body, is cream-colored or grey.
+The opisthosoma (abdomen) is cream-colored, grey and partially blue.
+Females of the species live for about 10 to 14 years, while males tend to live for about 3 to 4 years.
+The species‘ venom potency is not known.
 Although it is believed by some to be able to kill a dromedary, this is most likely not the case.

 Habitat

 This spider is found in Socotra, which is part of Yemen.
-Socotra is known for having a unique ecosystem.
-This spider is usually found 850 meters above sea level, the average temperature in Socotra is 28°C with an average of 193 millimeters of annual rainfall, and an average humidity of 65%.
-Socotra is home to narrow coastal plains, a limestone plateau and the Hajhir Mountains.
-This island flora is also unique, being home to plants such as Dracaena cinnabari, the Dragon's blood tree.
+Socotra is known for having a unique flora and fauna.
+The species is usually found up to 850 meters above sea level.
+The average temperature in Socotra is 28 °C with an average of 193 millimeters of annual rainfall, and an average humidity of 65%.